 Newly matched parents of adopted children are entitled to paid time off and the same kind of benefits as other parents.
 We show you how to manage this.

-Other Parental Benefits From rights to request flexible working arrangements and time off in emergencies, through to possible inadvertent disability discrimination against parents with disabled children - we'll show you how to manage your employee's rights without compromising your day-to-day business.
+From rights to request flexible working arrangements and time off in emergencies, through to possible inadvertent disability discrimination against parents with disabled children - we'll show you how to manage your employees' rights without compromising your day-to-day business.